 Our interpretation of the classic ALICE bag design.

-The Mountain Ruck is our version of the classic ALICE bag design.
-Compatible with the original ALICE frame but designed for superior comfort of the Mystery Ranch NICE Frame, this bag combines the desirable shape of the original with the ingenuity and usability of a Mystery Ranch product.
+The MOUNTAIN RUCK is our interpretation of the classic military ruck bag design.
+This pack combines the desirable shape of the original with the superior fit, quality and function of a MYSTERY RANCH product.

 - NICE Frame for comfort and stability under the heaviest loads

 - Bolstered Ventilation and Stability (BVS) system increases stability of the pack over armor